Data Finder Portal | SHAPE

 Annual Social and Economic Supplements The Annual Social and Economic Supplements (ASEC) provides data concerning families, household composition, educational attainment, health insurance coverage, income sources, poverty, geographic mobility. https://www.census.gov/data/datasets/time-series/demo/cps/cps-asec.html

 United States Cancer Statistics The United States Cancer Statistics are the official federal cancer statistics.
-The statistics provide information on newly diagnosed cancer cases and cancer deaths for the United States and Puerto Rico. https://www.cdc.gov/cancer/uscs/about/
+The statistics provide information on newly diagnosed cancer cases and cancer deaths for the United States and Puerto Rico. https://www.cdc.gov/united-states-cancer-statistics/about/?CDC_AAref_Val=https://www.cdc.gov/cancer/uscs/about/

 Easy Access to State and County Juvenile Court Case Counts Easy Access to State and County Juvenile Court Case Counts (EZACO) gives users quick access to State and county juvenile court case counts for delinquency, status offense, and dependency cases.
 Data are from 1997 to 2019. https://www.ojjdp.gov/ojstatbb/ezaco/

-Child Care Centers The Homeland Infrastructure Foundation-Level Data (HIFLD) site provides National foundation-level geospatial data within the open public domain that can be useful to support community preparedness, resiliency, research, and more. https://hifld-geoplatform.opendata.arcgis.com/
+Child Care Centers The Homeland Infrastructure Foundation-Level Data (HIFLD) site provides National foundation-level geospatial data within the open public domain that can be useful to support community preparedness, resiliency, research, and more. https://hifld-geoplatform.hub.arcgis.com/

 Adolescent and School Health The Youth Risk Behavior Surveillance System (YRBSS) is a set of surveys that track behaviors that can lead to poor health in students grades 9 through 12. https://www.cdc.gov/healthyyouth/data/yrbs/index.htm

-National Immunization Surveys The National Immunization Surveys (NIS) are a group of phone surveys used to monitor vaccination coverage among children 19–35 months and teens 13–17 years, flu vaccinations for children 6 months–17 years, and COVID-19 vaccination for children and teens in eligible age groups and for adults 18 years and older. https://www.cdc.gov/vaccines/imz-managers/nis/index.html
+National Immunization Surveys The National Immunization Surveys (NIS) are a group of phone surveys used to monitor vaccination coverage among children 19–35 months and teens 13–17 years, flu vaccinations for children 6 months–17 years, and COVID-19 vaccination for children and teens in eligible age groups and for adults 18 years and older. https://www.cdc.gov/nis/about/?CDC_AAref_Val=https://www.cdc.gov/vaccines/imz-managers/nis/index.html

 Current Population Survey The Current Population Survey (CPS), sponsored jointly by the U.S. Census Bureau and the U.S. Bureau of Labor Statistics (BLS), is the primary source of labor force statistics for the population of the United States.
 The associated reports provide data on income, poverty, and health insurance coverage in the United States based on information from the CPS ASEC surveys. https://www.census.gov/programs-surveys/cps.html

-National Center for Health Statistics The Life expectancy estimates from the National Center for Health Statistics provide a reliable snapshot of population health and mortality in the United States. https://www.cdc.gov/nchs/nvss/life-expectancy.htm
+National Center for Health Statistics The life expectancy estimates from the National Center for Health Statistics provide a reliable snapshot of population health and mortality in the United States. https://www.cdc.gov/nchs/nvss/life-expectancy.htm

 Environmental Justice Screening and Mapping Tool The Environmental Justice Screen is an Environmental Protection Agency (EPA) environmental justice mapping and screening tool that provides EPA with a nationally consistent dataset and approach for combining environmental and demographic socioeconomic indicators. https://www.epa.gov/ejscreen/what-ejscreen